Kovaleski-Research-Lab/Surrogate_Model/README.md

 - `kubecel get pod` : shows all pods
 - `kubectl describe pod [pod_name]` : shows details of the creation process for a pod.
 Pods take time to launch.
     - `[pod_name]` is the name of the pod shown in `kubectl get pod` above
+- Note: interactive pods only last 6 hours.
+If a pod expires, it needs to be deleted: `kubectl delete pod {pod_name}` and then recreated.

 - Use an interactive pod to check what simulation files are being generated
   - `kubectl apply -f monitor_pod.yaml` : create the pod.
 Monitor creation with `kubectl describe pod monitor`.
   - `kubectl exec -it monitor -- /bin/bash` : enter the monitor pod as interactive root user.